 Families First Coronavirus Response Act (FFCRA)

 On March 18, 2020, the federal government enacted the Families First Coronavirus Response Act (FFCRA), which created two new emergency paid leave requirements.
+See our Labor Law Posters page for printable versions in English and Spanish.

 Emergency Paid Sick Leave